Ignite Sport changes lives. Using recreation and sport we engage, motive, inspire and educate 2000+ young people in the Wellington Region.

-Ignite Sport Trust is a youth development organisation that encourages, supports and inspires young people to makes wise choices and to reach their potential.
-Although we are not a sports organisation, we use the opportunities that recreation provides to connect and engage with young people and positively impact communities.
+Ignite Sport Trust is a youth development organisation that encourages, supports and inspires young people.
+We use the opportunities that recreation provides to connect and engage with 2000+ young people annually and positively impact communities.

 Students from five colleges in the Wellington Region hiked the Tongariro Alpine Crossing this term as an introduction to a leadership youth development programme with Ignite Sport Trust.

 Groups of Year 11 and Year 12 students from Wainuiomata High School, Naenae College, Otaki College, Heretaunga College and Porirua College completed the 19km tramp from February to April, led by Hutt-based Ignite Sport.

 “I learnt that I can push myself further than I thought I could,” said one Year 11 Wainuiomata student afterwards.